Skip to main content

 To edit the reconstruction settings, complete the following steps:

-In the Project Tree pane, choose a reconstruction to edit.
+1. In the Project Tree pane, select a reconstruction to edit.

 Changing some settings can cause the reconstruction to reset.
 This permanently deletes all of its data from disk.

-On the warning dialog box that appears, click OK.
+5. On the Reset Reconstruction dialog box, click OK.

 The reconstruction is updated.